hollowverse-archive/hollowverse/design-docs/README.md

-# Hollowverse - Design Repository
+# Hollowverse - Design Directory

 #### Main Idea
-- Everything in this repository is pre-alpha.
+- Everything in this directory is pre-alpha state.
 Things like fonts, spacing, colors, icons are all placeholders.
 The purpose of the mockups is to give at least a legible visual idea of what we're doing while building up components.
 All Photoshop source files are included for easy on-boarding of prospective designers.

 #### Directory Structure
 ```